 The Kansas City Royals support programming throughout the season to help FIGHT CANCER in the Kansas City area.
-While one of Royals Charities' priorities is to provide grants to organizations supporting pediatric cancer awareness and research in the Kansas City area, it also joins the Royals in their fight against cancer by making grants to organizations supporting research and awareness for cancers primarily affecting adults.
+While one of Royals Charities' priorities is to provide grants to organizations supporting Childhood cancer awareness and research in the Kansas City area, it also joins the Royals in their fight against cancer by making grants to organizations supporting research and awareness for all cancers.
 This page provides fans an overview of the Royals' Community Relations department and Royals Charities' impact in the community to help FIGHT CANCER!

 Royals players join our "kid heroes" through Braden's Hope for Childhood Cancer at Kauffman Stadium for photo shoots on the field, in the dugout, in the bullpen, or on the Little "K." Volunteer photographers create special memories for the kids fighting cancer, their families, and the players.
 With those photographs, a calendar is created and proceeds from the calendar are donated by Royals Charities to Braden's Hope for Childhood Cancer.
 Calendars are typically sold starting in September and can be purchased at royals.com/calendar.

 The Royals are proud to partner with Susan G. Komen Western Missouri and Kansas for the annual Breast Cancer Awareness Day.
 The presenting sponsor of the 50/50 Raffle, Edelman & Thompson, has continued to choose Komen as a special beneficiary of the game's 50/50 Raffle prize pot.
 The 2019 season's awareness night on Mother's Day - Sunday, May 12.
 Breast cancer survivors will be honored on the field before first pitch.